 Tickets & visitor tips

-Unless you’re only interested in one or two activities, consider buying an all-inclusive ticket at the counter (cash only) instead of separate tickets for each attraction inside the cathedral.
+Unless you’re only interested in one or two activities, consider buying an all-inclusive ticket instead of separate tickets for each attraction inside the cathedral.
+Note that on-site purchases are cash only.

 Options for online purchases in advance include a cost-saving all-inclusive ticket* that also gets you into the adjacent Dom Museum with all its treasures.